Enema Equipment Buying Guide

 To purchase enema equipment, supplies, and informational materials, please visit our online store.

-CAPACITY: A three-quart to four-quart capacity is ideal.
+CAPACITY: A 3-quart to 4-quart capacity is generally ideal.
 Smaller enema bags will need to be refilled.
-We sell enema bags as large as six quarts.
+We sell enema bags as large as 5 quarts.

 MATERIALS: Enema bags are made out of latex rubber, Indian rubber, plastic materials, or silicone.
 Latex, rubber, and plastic are toxic materials.
 Many people don’t have a direct sensitivity to these materials, but the materials do outgas over time, which causes them to end up in the body.
-If you are chemically sensitive or maintain a zero tolerance for toxins, use stainless steel cans or silicone bags.
+If you are chemically sensitive or have zero tolerance for toxins, use stainless steel cans or silicone bags.

 CLAMPS: Most enema bag systems come with a standard plastic clamp that has a multi-position ratchet mechanism.
-Some, but not all, of the bags, kits, and systems can be upgraded with an easy-to-use ramp clamp (pictured at left) that is purchased separately.
+Some, but not all, of the bags, kits, and systems can be upgraded with an easy-to-use ramp clamp that is purchased separately.

 NOZZLES: If you are new to enema equipment, you may not be familiar with a nozzle.
 It’s a molded plastic tip with rounded edges that has several holes to distribute the flow of water.
 An enema nozzle is attached to the opposite end of the hose that’s attached to the enema bag.
 Most, but not all, enema bags come with an enema nozzle.
 You will need an enema nozzle or a colon tube to take an enema.
 Nozzles and colon tubes can be purchased separately.
 There are many choices.
 Colon tubes have rounded tips that double as nozzles.
 Colon tubes also add an extra 26 inches to the standard length of hose that comes with most enema bags and can deliver the enema solution deeper into the colon.